rei/browserify-hash/README.md

 # browserify-hash

-> Hash a Browserify module's dependency tree
+> Detect changes to a Browserify bundle's source files given the entry module.

-Browserify-hash tells you if a Browserify module needs to be built by hashing the module's dependency tree.
+Browserify-hash detects changes in a Browserify bundle's source files by generating and comparing a hash for the entry module and its dependency tree.

 ## Status